bhauman/bhauman.github.com/drafts/inline-eval.md

 * Extend your `look-html` function to display the `(stack)` information
 * your own images, there's nothing stopping you from creating your own images and using those in the game

-### The FLOW moment

-There's a moment in the coding process.
-Your cursor blinks in the editor while the shape of data and its necessary transformations hover in your mind.
-As you type out your solution, uncertainty arrives - do your assumptions actually hold?
-Is the data structured as you imagine?
-Are you remembering function names and arguments correctly?
-This is where inline evaluation shines, sliding seamlessly into this moment with immediate feedback that confirms whether your mental model matches reality.
-It bridges the gap between thought and execution, letting you verify assumptions without breaking your flow.

 ### And end or maybe a beginning

 Thanks for taking the time to experience inline evaluation.

-A major goal of this post to get more programmers to experience this.
-As programmers, we often fall into cognitive ruts that deeply constrain our expectations of what the programming process can be.
+As programmers, we often fall into cognitive ruts that constrain our expectations of what the programming process can be.
 These mental ruts, in turn, limit the potential of what we create.
 I have observed decisions by language designers, programming architecture advocates, and tool builders that directly ignore or impede this type of interactivity—a situation I find genuinely unfortunate.

 It's hard to get people to try things outside their experience.
 It's natural to resist unfamiliar ideas and dismiss them.
 Many who read